connexcs/docs/docs/customer/customer.md

 * **Filters** pop out on the right allows you to filter your customers

 ## Top of Page functions
+From the **Customers** page, you can perform several management operations.

 **+**: Add new Customers (see [**Adding Customers**](https://docs.connexcs.com/customer/customer/#adding-customers) below for details.)